spatialos/gdk-for-unity/docs/reference/glossary.md

 From the [SpatialOS Console](#console), you can use the Launcher to connect a game client to your [cloud deployment](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#cloud-deployment) or generate a share link so anyone with the link can download a game client and join your game.

-The Launcher downloads the client executable from the [SpatialOS assembly](#spatialos-assembly) you uploaded.
+The Launcher downloads the game client from the [SpatialOS assembly](#spatialos-assembly) you uploaded.

 > Related:
 >